Cherokee men and women are twice as likely to be obese as members of other racial and ethnic groups in North Carolina

 Mentors work with elementary school children and staff to develop lesson plans on self-esteem, cultural pride, conflict resolution, emotional well-being and health knowledge.
 There is also a weekly after-school program to enhance teamwork, cultural awareness, and physical health.

-Nutritionists, dietitians, and fitness workers help tribal members participate in activities at their churches and work sites that are designed to help them reduce stress, eat healthier foods and increase their physical activity levels.
+Nutritionists, dietitians, and fitness workers help tribal members participate in activities at their work sites that are designed to help them reduce stress, eat healthier foods and increase their physical activity levels.

 GETTING THE WORD OUT LOCALLY